HamnaIshaq/balanced-binary-search-tree/notes.md

 so base case is when we reach the leaf node

 - leaf node is identified by having no left or right child

+### delete a node from BST

+(Binary Search Trees (BSTs) - Insert and Remove Explained)[https://www.youtube.com/watch?v=wcIRPqTR3Kc]

+- to delete a node, we will encounter 3 cases

+1. to delete a leaf node

+   - compare the value with the root of BST
+     - if the value is less than the root, move to the left subtree
+     - if the value is greater than the root, move to the right subtree
+   - continue this process, until we hit the leaf node
+   - delete this leaf node
+   - keep track of the parent of leaf node

+2. delete a node that has 1 child

+   - compare the value with the root of BST
+     - if the value is less than the root, move to the left subtree
+     - if the value is greater than the root, move to the right subtree
+   - continue this process, until we hit the node we want to delete
+   - make the parent of this node point to the child of the node we want to delete
+   - delete the node

+3. delete a node that has 2 children

+   - compare the value with the root of BST
+     - if the value is less than the root, move to the left subtree
+     - if the value is greater than the root, move to the right subtree
+   - continue this process, until we hit the node we want to delete
+   - find the node that is just bigger than the node we want to delete
+     - go to the right subtree of the node we want to delete
+     - get the node at the far left of this right subtree
+     - remove this node from the far left of the right subtree
+     - replace the node we want to delete with this far left node
+   - delete the node